danmayer/danmayer.github.com/README.md

 * pick using tags or categories or both and import them
 * Coderwall integration (Achievements, projects, etc)
 * different drafts support, using group hidden like I setup for pages
+* fix styling on the search box on about page (tailwind)

 ## Build Tailwind